PostHog/posthog.com/contents/docs/plugins/build.md

 #### cache

-A way to store values that persist across `processEvent` calls.
+A way to store values that persist across special function calls.
 The values are stored in [Redis](https://redis.io/), an in-memory store.

 The `cache` type is defined as follows: